anna-kozh/blog/_posts/2024-05-07-Parent-app.md

 <h2>Lessons learned</h2>
 <p>Even “brilliant ideas” need to be tested.
 Even widely used patterns should undergo testing with your users.
 Aim for simplicity with established mental models.</p>

-<div class="callout idea">I was too busy feeling like a great innovator, that I forgot to ask my users if they liked the innovation.</div>
+<div class="callout idea last-step">I was too busy feeling like a great innovator, that I forgot to ask my users if they liked the innovation.</div>